curtwarfield/projectChannels/README.md

 http://127.0.0.1:81
 ~~~

-&nbsp; &nbsp; &nbsp;&nbsp;Default Admin user:
+&nbsp;&nbsp;&nbsp;Default Admin user:
 ~~~
 Email:    admin@example.com
 Password: changeme
 ~~~

-&nbsp; &nbsp; &nbsp;&nbsp;After logging in you will be asked to modify your details and change the default email address and  password.
+ &nbsp;&nbsp;&nbsp;After logging in you will be asked to modify your details and change the default email address and  password.

 6. Close your web browser to exit `Nginx Proxy Manger`.